 Important Lessons to Learn from India’s Cricket Captain – Virat Kohli

-“Time and tide wait for none”, and a person who is intelligent will know the way to maneuver through them.
-This is a very important lesson in our life, that teaches us the importance of time.
-Though the message does not stop there.
-Rather it also depicts that despite several ups and downs, a skillful person knows how to rise through the tides (difficulties) and shine bright and beautiful.
+“Time and tide wait for none”, and a person who is intelligent will know the way to.
+Manage both.
+This is a very important lesson in our life that teaches us the importance of time.
+The message does not stop there.
+Rather it also depicts that despite several ups and downs, a skilful person knows how to rise through the tides (difficulties) and shine bright and beautiful.
 Just like Indian Cricket Team’s captain Virat Kohli.

 From a boy belonging to a middle-class Delhi family, to a team captain who is leading India’s cricket team in the recent ICC Cricket World Cup England & Wales 2019, Kohli sure has come a long way.
 I am sure his journey is an inspirational story.
 However, so is the way he leads his team and life.
 There are many lessons to learn from the way Kohli handles his team, media, and personal life, and like all other leaders he too teaches us numerous lessons.

 Gathered here are a few important lessons that you should inculcate from Indian Cricket Team’s Captain – Virat Kohli